Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 Initially, we will show you how to create a Reactor from our portal, although you can also use the [Basis Theory API](https://docs.basistheory.com/#reactors) to replicate these steps with your CI pipelines or code base.

-Once you're logged into the Basis Theory Portal, navigate to our Token Reactors page and click on "Create Reactor" on the top right to begin creating a new Token Reactor.
+Once you're logged into the Basis Theory Portal, navigate to our [Reactors](https://portal.basistheory.com/reactors) page and click on "Create Reactor" on the top right to begin creating a new Reactor.
 On this page, you'll see a listing of all available Reactor Formulas.

 Selecting a Reactor Formula will slide out a view to explain the details and requirements for setting one up.
 The Configuration section includes `api_keys` or `environment_variables` you need to configure when first creating your Reactor, while the Request Parameter section will show you the options you can send to the `/react` endpoint along with your token at the time of the request.